spring-guides/tut-spring-security-and-angular-js/double/README.md

       url: http://localhost:9000
 ```

 The fact that the existing UI is available to users in the "USER" role is indicated on the block diagram above in the Gateway box (green lettering), as is the fact that the "ADMIN" role is needed to go to the Admin application.
-The access decision for the "ADMIN" role could be applied in the Gateway, in which case it would appear in a `WebSecurityConfigurerAdapter`, or it could be applied in the Admin application itself (which is probably preferable and we will see how to do that below).
+The access decision for the "ADMIN" role could be applied in the Gateway, in which case it would appear in a `WebSecurityConfigurerAdapter`, or it could be applied in the Admin application itself (and we will see how to do that below).

-In addition, suppose that inside the Admin application we want to distinguish between "READER" and "WRITER" roles, so that we can permit (let's say) users who are auditors to view the changes made by the main admin users.
+In addition, suppose that within the Admin application we want to distinguish between "READER" and "WRITER" roles, so that we can permit (let's say) users who are auditors to view the changes made by the main admin users.
 This is a granular access decision, where the rule is only known, and should only be known, in the backend application.
 In the Gateway we only need to ensure that our user accounts have the roles needed, and this information is available, but the Gateway doesn't need to know how to interpret it.
 In the Gateway we create user accounts to keep the sample application self-contained:

 ```javascript
 @Configuration